 Some of the bakeries even had candied nut praline croissants.
 I didn’t get to try these as Annecy has so many mouthwatering foodie options and I didn’t have time to try everything I wanted.

-The Praluline recipe is a tightly held secret so it’s a bit difficult to replicate at home but you could try.
-Leave a message in the comments if you think you know the recipe.
+The Praluline recipe is a tightly held secret so it’s a bit difficult to replicate at home but this post shows how it’s done.
+Leave a comment if you have other tips on making the Praluline.